steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/VST+Module+Architecture/Index.md

 The basics are very much like [Microsoft® COM](https://en.wikipedia.org/wiki/Component_Object_Model), so if you are familiar with this technology, understanding **VST-MA** should be quite easy.

 **VST-MA** is provided in C++ only.
 Interfaces in C++ are expressed as pure virtual class (which is a class with nothing but abstract methods).
 Unlike COM there is no support for C or other languages yet - simply because there has been no need for this so far.
 But all **VST-MA** interfaces can be transformed into different representations in case this should be inevitable some day.\
-It is currently available for Windows, Mac OS X and Linux.
+It is currently available for Windows, macOS X and Linux.

 The C++ files belonging to **VST-MA** are located in the following folders: